f3riend/auto-builder/README.md

 I converted my code into an exe file and put it on my flash drive and use it when I need it.

 **Used:**
+- You can move up and down with the arrow keys
+- Can perform the selection operation with Space
+- Enter to start the installation process

 ```bash
 pip install windows-curses
 ```